 For example, assume you are splitting traffic between two versions, A and B, and some external cacheable resource (like a css file) changed between versions.
 Now assume the client makes a request, and the response contains an external reference to the cached file.
 The local HTTP cache will retrieve the file if it's in the cache - no matter which version of the file is cached and which version of the application served up the response.
 The cached resource could be incompatible with the data in the response.

-You can avoid caching problems for dynamic resources by setting the
+Avoid caching problems for dynamic resources by setting the

 headers.
 These headers tell proxies that the resource is dynamic.
 It is